ahmed-boutar/AIPoweredCliTool/README.md

 When you add a `.txt` file to the `input/` folder, a summary is automatically generated and saved under the `summaries/` folder with the same name suffixed by `_summary.txt`.

+What I used to make this project work:
+- Amazon Bedrock (LLM-as-a-service)
+- Python (used 3.9)
+- Click (CLI framework)
+- watchdog (library for directory monitoring)
+- pytest + pytest-cov (Testing & coverage report)
+- logging (library for system event tracking)

 ---

 ## Use Cases